amnezia-vpn/amnezia.org-content/docs/en/instructions/01_auto-install/01_auto-install.md

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/01_auto-install/img/ai_en_1.png)

-> If you purchased VPS for Amnezia from Inferno solution, instead of IP login and password you may be sent a key in the form of text in the following format VPN:///ue34nf\feh......
+>If you purchased VPS for Amnezia from Inferno solution, instead of IP login and password you may be sent a key in the form of text in the following format VPN:///ue34nf\feh......
 >In this case, please refer to the instructions [Connect via text key]

->If other Amnezia users have shared the connection with you, please refer to the sections: connecting with a [QR code], [file] , or [key in text]..

 &nbsp;